HouGui/figexport/README.md

 # FigExport
-`FigExport` is a command line tool for automatic export of figures of various formats to `PDF`, `SVG`, `PNG` or `JPG` files.
-It uses an export configuration specified in a JSON file.
+`FigExport` is a package for automatic export of figures of various formats to `PDF`, `SVG`, `PNG` or `JPG` files.
+It uses an export configuration specified in a JSON file and includes a command line interface (CLI).

 **List of Contents:**
 - [Supported Input Formats](#supported-input-formats)